gel-crabs/torch-cublas-hgemm-rocm/README.md

+# I'm pretty sure this works on ROCm now.

+This will probably only work correctly with the latest ROCm/Torch nightlies as of the time of writing.
+This didn't work the last time I tried building this, but now it does, probably due to a [recent Torch Hipify change](https://github.com/pytorch/pytorch/commit/ae61b7f560175633d91df57d8b144b2f71ed41b6).
+I'm using TheRock nightlies on Linux with a GFX11/RDNA3 GPU so YMMV, but this builds for your native architecture and should work fine for any AMD GPU with hipBLASLt support.
+Follow the Installation section below to install.

 # CublasOps: High-Performance Linear Layers with cuBLAS and cuBLASLt

 CublasOps is a PyTorch extension library that provides high-performance linear layers for half-precision (FP16) matrix multiplications using NVIDIA's cuBLAS and cuBLASLt libraries.
 It offers fast and efficient execution of `A x B^T` matrix multiplications with optional bias addition and activation functions (ReLU or GELU).